CharlesRethman/JS-Tools/README.md

 ### Linked List

-This has not yet been constructed.
+This is still under construction.